 Yes, Of Course!

 If you want to do something active, your options are to get in the water and snorkel or to go hiking!
 There are many great snorkeling spots on all of the islands – as a matter of fact, here is a list of the best places on Oahu to spot and swim with turtles!
+Or you can also swim with dolphins in the wild!

 If you are hanging out in Hawaii, you have to take the time to try our awesome fusion food.
 That’s why lunch time has been made an essential part of a perfect day in Hawaii.
 Consider one of the restaurants on my list of the best Oahu restaurants!
+Or my list of the best Kauai restaurants, depending on which island you’re on.

 Ready for Round Two?